snapcrafters/snap-repo-template/README.md

 I tried using the newest conventions and so from snapcraft, but if you have any recommendation or corrections, please do let me know.

+Furthermore, I only have amd64 hardware avaible, so that is what I can test it on.
+If you have other hardware avaible and you have tested it there, please do let me know!

 ## Version
 g4.2.2